Physician Associate National Examination

 Example topic: Cardiovascular

-A 67-year-old man presents to the clinic with increasing shortness of breath over the past six months.
-He also reports episodes of chest pain and palpitations.
-On examination, a mid-diastolic murmur is heard best at the apex, and the patient has a history of rheumatic fever in his youth.
-An echocardiogram shows thickened mitral valve leaflets with reduced mobility and an increased left atrial size.
-What is the most likely diagnosis?
+A man aged 67 presents at the clinic with worsening dyspnoea over six months.
+He also has chest pains and palpitations.
+Examination detects a mid-diastolic murmur loudest at the apex, and he has a past history of rheumatic fever.
+An echocardiogram identifies thickened mitral valve leaflets with decreased mobility and an enlarged left atrium.
+What is the most probable diagnosis?

 InvestigationResult